PKumarljmu/Melanoma-skin-cancer/README.md

-Project Name: Melanoma Skin Cancer Detection
+# Project Name: Melanoma Skin Cancer Detection

-Problem Statement:
+# Problem Statement:
 In the skin biopsy, the dermatologist takes some part of the skin lesion and examines it under the microscope.
 The current process takes almost a week or more, starting from getting a dermatologist appointment to getting a biopsy report.
 The aims to shorten the current gap to just a couple of days by providing the predictive model.
 The approach uses Convolutional Neural Network (CNN) to classify nine types of skin cancer from outlier lesions images.
 This reduction of a gap has the opportunity to impact millions of people positively.

-Model Architecture:
+# Model Architecture:

-Model: "sequential_3"
 _________________________________________________________________
  Layer (type)                Output Shape              Param #
 =================================================================